sufyandaredevil/abh/NOTES.md

     - location of start folder in android devices(non rooted): `/sdcard/`
     - location of Android/data folder (non rooted); `/sdcard/Android/data`
     - location of Android/data folder (rooted); `/storage/emulator/0/Android/data`
+    - using sharedprefs object in code used to create contents inside `/data/data/<app_dir>` that is only accessible by root or the application itself
   - **ADB COMMANDS**:
     - hidden folder in linux: `/home/$(whoami)/.android/`
   - cryptography key verification: pub key in `/home/$(whoami)/.android/adbkey.pub` present in pc and pub key in `/data/misc/adb/adb_keys` present in android device(readable only if rooted) must be equal